Zeng Guofan: Personal life

 Zeng was a voluminous writer.
 His papers addressed to the throne and his literary disquisitions are held in high esteem by Chinese scholars, who treasure the edition of his collected works in 156 books, which was edited by Li Hongzhang in 1876, as a memorial of a great and incorruptible statesman.
 Zeng enjoyed reading and held a special interest in the Twenty-Four Histories and other Chinese classics.

 Zeng called Hakka females "big foot hillbilly witches" during the Taiping Rebellion after encountering them for the first time.

 Unlike his contemporaries, who had multiple wives or kept concubines, Zeng was officially married only once, to a woman of the Ouyang family when he was in his late teens.
 He had three sons and five daughters with her, and two of his eldest children died young.
 His eldest son, Zeng Jize, who inherited his noble peerage "First Class Marquis Yiyong", went on to become a famous diplomat in the late Qing dynasty.

 Zeng's ninth brother, Zeng Guoquan, was an ambitious general in the Xiang Army.
 He was later appointed Viceroy of Liangjiang in 1884.
 Zeng's great-granddaughter, Zeng Baosun, was a feminist, historian, and Christian educator.

-Zeng is said to be a descendant of Zengzi, who in turn was said to be a descendant of King Shao Kang of the Xia Dynasty.
+Zeng is said to be a descendant of Zengzi, who in turn was said to be a descendant of King Shao Kang of the Xia dynasty.

+Family letters

+Zeng Guofan's Family Letters (Chinese: 曾國藩家書; pinyin: Zēng Guófān Jiā Shū), also known as the Family Letters of Zeng Guofan, is a collection of personal correspondence written by Zeng to his family members, including his parents, sons, brothers, and other relatives.

+Comprising nearly 1,500 letters spanning from 1840 during the Daoguang era to 1867 in the Tongzhi era, with notable examples such as twelve letters to his eldest son Zeng Jize between 1852 and 1865, the letters were primarily composed during Zeng's lifetime amid his military campaigns against the Taiping Rebellion and his official duties.
+The content focused on practical advice rooted in Confucian principles, covering topics such as self-cultivation, education, family governance, moral conduct, study habits, interpersonal relations, governance, business, and friendship, often portraying Zeng as a devoted and instructive parent emphasizing diligence, humility, and ethical self-improvement.